robfatland/pythonbytes/pascal/README.md

        5
 ```

+- Thirdly we need a way to count automatically.
+For this we use a Python function called `range()`.

-- Thirdly and lastly: Suppose we have a row of the triangle as a Python list.
+- Fourth and lastly: Suppose we have a row of the triangle as a Python list.
 We need a way of building the *next* row from that.

 Remember to use IDLE!